web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/modify-output-product.md

 ## Default output products

-When you use the `modern build` command in an initialized project, Module Tools will generate corresponding build artifacts based on the current configuration.
+When you use the `modern build` command in an initialized project, Modern.js Module will generate corresponding build artifacts based on the current configuration.

 The default configuration is as follows: